-Rick Hirsch is currently a full professor in the School for American Crafts at the Rochester Institute of Technology.
+Rick (Richard) Hirsch was full professor in the School for American Crafts at the Rochester Institute of Technology for over 25 yeears.
 As a ceramic artist, he has achieved international recognition.
 His work is well represented in many museum collections, including the Taipei County Yingko Ceramics Museum, Taipei, Taiwan; The Renwick Gallery of Art, Smithsonian Institute, Washington, D.C.; the George R. Gardner Museum of Ceramic Art, Toronto, Canada; the Mint Museum of Art, Charlotte, North Carolina; the Boston Museum of Fine Arts, Boston, Massachusetts; and the Everson Museum of Art, Syracuse, New York.

 What was most difficult for you when you finished school?

 Figuring out a way to continue making and be involved in ceramics.
 Back then, there weren’t so many alternatives, like residencies.
 You could either find a teaching position or seek alternative employment.
 I’ve never made work that I could live off of, and so I chose to teach.
 After I got my MFA, I taught in Canada.
 This enabled me financially to continue making work.

 Could you give some tips on how to have a family and pursue a career at the same time?

 My success was their success.
 I was lucky to have a wife who understood that I had to do these things.
 You walk a tightrope, balancing developing as an artist with family requirements.
 It takes discipline, time management, drive and self-motivation from day one.
 From early on you learn about competition.
 When I was really young, I found competition in sports.
 As I grew, I transferred from sports into total active engagement in making art.

 What do you see young artists struggle with?